Acorns Early (formerly GoHenry) debit card review

 Family | $10 | 4 |

-You get the automated allowances and chore-funding that you’d expect from any kids’ banking app.
+You’ll also get the automated allowance and chore tracking that you’d expect from a top-of-the-line kids’ banking app.
 Kids get paid for chores weekly, giving them time to complete their list and get rewarded for the chores they finish.

-Plus, GoHenry lets you add a second parent to get notifications and manage the chore lists.
+Plus, Acorns Early lets you add a second parent to get notifications and manage the chore lists.
 Every kids’ app is different in this area.
 Some don’t allow you to add another parent, while others, like Mazoola, let you customize different controls for each parent.

 This is one of the only kids’ cards that offers customizable designs.
-Kids can choose from over 45 card designs, letting them customize their name and favorite picture or pattern.
-Only Greenlight rivals this level of customizing.
+Kids can choose from over 35 card designs, letting kids customize their name and favorite picture or pattern.
+The only other kids’ banking app that allows this, that we know of, is Greenlight.

 In addition to its cards, the app doesn’t hold back on using bold colors, avatars, icons and progress bars for an eye-catching look.
 It keeps tools simplistic with bite-sized financial lessons and suggested goals for savings, helping kids use the app with ease.